 Note: The I grade has no effect on the GPA until it is converted into a letter grade.

 * Deadlines and procedures for Incomplete grades in Fall Program for Freshmen (FPF) classes are different from those at UC Berkeley.
 Please contact your FPF Advisor for more information.
 Incompletes earned Summer 2016 and prior must be resolved via the Petition to Remove an Incomplete Form and submitted to firstname.lastname@example.org.

-The lapse date in CalCentral is the date by which the Incomplete grade must be replaced in order to avoid "lapsing" to an F or NP.
-Lapse dates only appear for undergraduates.
+The student completion deadline is 30 days prior to the lapse date listed in CalCentral.
+The student must complete all coursework associated with the incomplete by the completion deadline and the faculty must replace the "I" grade in CalCentral by the lapse date.
+If the incomplete grade is not replaced, it will lapse to an F or NP, depending on the original grading basis.
+Student completion deadlines and lapse dates only appear for undergraduates.
 Incomplete deadlines and procedures are different for students who took Fall Program for Freshmen (FPF) courses and those questions should be directed to FPF advisors.